short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 > apply_filters('shortpixel_image_exists', file_exists($path), $path, $post_id); //post ID is not always set, only if it's an image from Media Library
 > apply_filters('shortpixel_image_urls', $URLs, $post_id) // filters the URLs that will be sent to optimization, $URLs is a plain array

+In order to define custom thumbnails to be picked up by the optimization you have two options, both comma separated defines: define('SHORTPIXEL_CUSTOM_THUMB_SUFFIXES', '_tl,_tr'); will handle custom thumbnails like image-100x100_tl.jpg define('SHORTPIXEL_CUSTOM_THUMB_INFIXES', '-uae'); will handle custom thumbnails like image-uae-100x100.jpg

 == Screenshots ==